West-Michigan-AWS-Users-Group/LanPartyServices/lan_party_services/quake3/README.md

 Windows, Mac, Linux

 ### Installation

+#### IO Quake3
+IOQuake3 is a free, standalone engine based on the Quake 3: Arena source code.
+It requires a pak0.pak3 files from the original Quake game to play.

 https://ioquake3.org/get-it/

-IOQuake3 is a free, standalone engine based on the Quake 3: Arena source code.

-It requires a pak0.pak3 files from the original Quake 3: Arena game to play.
-Download here: [quake3/baseq3/pak0.pk3](https://grlanparty.info/assets/quake3/baseq3/pak0.pk3)
+Download pak0.pk3 [here](https://grlanparty.info/assets/pak0.pk3) and place into your `quake3/baseq3/pak0.pk3` path.

+#### Steam
+Quake 3 is also available on [Steam](https://store.steampowered.com/app/2200/Quake_III_Arena/).
+The Steam client works just as fine as any other client versions provided by IoQuake3.